makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP5.md

 * Incorporate and set up administrative operations (payroll, etc.)
 * Implement a Request For Content (RFC) process
 * Work with the Legal Core Unit to determine legal limitations on content and needs with regard to IP (copyright/trademark/TOS).
-* Work with other Core Units to surface content-related needs and coordinate the management of MakerDAO’s digital properties (Maker Blog, Youtube, Twitter, etc.)
+* Work with other Core Units to surface content-related needs and coordinate the management of MakerDAO’s digital properties, including, but not limited to:
+    * MakerDAO.com
+    * Maker Blog
+    * Youtube
+    * Twitter

 **Month 2: Strategize, Execute, and Renew**